-- (a) The Committee is composed of five members elected at Convention. - (b) The Committee elects its Chairperson.
-The Chairperson may appoint panels of the Committee as needed which shall have all the authority and responsibility of the Committee for a specific complaint. - (c) Vacancies will be filled by appointment from the general membership by the Board of Directors.
+- (a) The committee is composed of seven members elected at Convention to adjudicate complaints brought against members through the provisions of the Complaints and Disputes and Resolution procedure. - (b) The committee elects its Chairperson.
+The Chairperson may appoint panels of the committee as needed that shall have all the authority and responsibility of the committee for a specific complaint. - (c) Vacancies will be filled by appointment from the general membership by the Board of Directors. - (d) All newly elected/re-elected Trial Committee members shall take and be bound by the following Oath of Office: I, , promise that I shall truly and faithfully carry out my duties as a member of the Trial Committee to the best of my abilities, fairly and without bias.
+I promise that I shall uphold the Constitution and principles of the Union.